caramelomartins/website/content/fixed/code.md

 ### Curation

 [awesome-linters](https://github.com/caramelomartins/awesome-linters) is a curation of the best linting tools available for several programming languages.
-I took inspiration from the Awesome lists [sindresorhus](https://github.com/sindresorhus) has created.

 ### Configuration